smartnic/z3validation/README.md

 ## About

-In an effort to reduce validation time of z3 formulas, the best of two random seeded server approach was utilized.
-In this approach, the z3 formula is sent to both servers, each set with a different seed, and if:
+In an effort to reduce validation time of z3 formulas, the best of two random seeded servers approach was utilized.
+In this approach, the z3 formula is sent to two servers, each set with a different seed, and if:
-a) both servers return within a couple of microseconds of each other it will read output and continue
+  a) both servers return within a couple of microseconds of each other it will read output and continue.
   b) if either server returns first (by a signifcant margin), the other server is killed and restarted and the formula from the returned server is read.

 Through this approach, the longer validation times were able to be reduced.